breedx2/futel-usage-viz/README.md

 # data prep

+The data for these graphs lives as static json files that are preprocessed from the original raw log data.

 When the data changes, we need to run a tool to pre-aggregate this data.
+Our tool reads from a `.tgz` file and outputs to an output director.

 ```
 node --experimental-json-modules src/data-prep.js -i metrics.tgz -o outdir